 Warren has a strong interest in developing people and has been heavily involved in innovative training programs for existing workers, particularly in the operational areas.
 He has also been responsible for setting and promoting targets for cadetships, traineeships and apprenticeships both at Eurobodalla and across NSW to ensure skilled personnel are available to deliver services to NSW communities and to offer opportunities for local youth, particularly in regional areas.
 Warren is also a strong advocate for improving diversity in public works and engineering including through the Pocket Sally campaign (www.pocketsally.com).

-Warren also has a strong interest in influencing government policy, guidelines and funding frameworks related to infrastructure provision to enable improved social equity, community safety and economic growth across NSW and Australia.
+Warren also has a strong interest in influencing government policy, guidelines and funding frameworks related to infrastructure provision to enable improved social equity, community safety, improved resilience and economic growth across NSW and Australia.